tztztztz/php-no-slam-cache/README.md

-# PHP Cache Slamming problem
+# PHP Cache Slamming and performance downspikes problem
-Cache slamming is an issue people often doesn't know about, but it's making most of the caching systems pretty ineffective, regardless of caching storage method: files, memcached, database etc.

-It's because problem lies in lack of process synchronization not the storage method.
+Cache slamming and performance downspikes are issues people are often not aware of, and when they occur, it's hard to find quick and satisfying solution.
+It's because problem lies in lack of process synchronization, not storage method (Memcached/Redis/RDBMS/Files etc.)

-An example of thread racing and cache slamming is shown below:
+Example of cache slamming and thread racing:

 Let's say we need to cache very resource consuming work, and it overally takes few seconds to complete, which is long time on busy internet sytems.